benvic7/benvic7/README.md

 # Hello!
 I'm Ben Vicinelli.

-I am from Larchmont, NY but currently live in San Francisco, CA. I graduated from Wake Forest University with a BS in and a Computer Science in 2024 and currently work as a backend software engineer for Walmart Global Tech in Sunnyvale, CA.
+I am from Larchmont, NY but currently live in San Francisco, CA. I graduated from Wake Forest University in 2024 with a BS in Computer Science and a minor in Studio Art.
+I currently work as a backend Software Engineer II for Walmart Global Tech in Sunnyvale, CA.

 ## Languages and Technologies ⌨